Avicii: 2013–2014: True

-On 14 June 2013, the world premiere of Bergling's new single, "Wake Me Up", was previewed by Pete Tong on BBC Radio 1, featuring vocals from Aloe Blacc.
-The song was later released on iTunes and radio on 25 June 2013.
-It is the first single from Bergling's album True, which was released on 16 September 2013.
-"Wake Me Up" was number 1 on the Spotify Global Chart and Bergling was at 2 in most streamed artist worldwide.
-"Wake Me Up" later went on to set a then record of 14 weeks as the number one hit on Billboards Dance/Electronic Songs list.
-The Official Charts Company announced on 21 July that "Wake Me Up" had become the UK's fastest selling single of 2013 after overtaking Robin Thicke's "Blurred Lines", having sold 267,000 copies in its first week on sale in the UK.
-"Wake Me Up" subsequently became a major hit, topping the charts in over 20 countries including Australia, Germany, Ireland, Italy, Sweden, the Netherlands, and New Zealand.
+In June 2013, "Wake Me Up", featuring vocals from Aloe Blacc was released.
+It was first reviewed by Pete Tong on BBC Radio 1.
+It peaked at number one on the Spotify Global Chart, and Avicii was the second-most-streamed artist worldwide.
+"Wake Me Up" spent 14 weeks as the number one hit on the Billboard Hot Dance/Electronic Songs chart, a record at that time.
+"Wake Me Up" sold 267,000 copies in its first week on sale and overtook Robin Thicke's "Blurred Lines" as the UK's fastest-selling single of 2013.
+The song peaked at number one in 22 countries.

-On 19 October 2013, the DJ Mag 2013 Top 100 DJs List was announced, with Bergling ranking number 3 on the list.
-Hardwell became the new World No.1, displacing Armin Van Buuren.
-On 28 October 2013, Bergling released the single "Hey Brother" with vocals by Dan Tyminski.
-On 10 November, Bergling won his first award—"Best Electronic"—at the MTV EMAs.
-On 24 November 2013 he won the American Music Award for favorite Electronic Dance Music Artist.
+In August 2013, Avicii performed "Lay Me Down" with Nile Rodgers and Adam Lambert at Rodgers's fundraiser, "All For The East End".
+The song, which was released the following month, features Lambert on vocals and Rodgers on guitar.

+True was released in September 2013.

+In October 2013, DJ Mag ranked Avicii third on the 2013 list of "Top 100 DJs".
+That same month, Avicii released his single "Hey Brother", with vocals by Dan Tyminski.

+In November 2013, Avicii won his first award—"Best Electronic"—at the MTV Europe Music Awards.

+Also in November 2013, he won the American Music Award for Favorite Electronic Dance Music Artist.

-In December 2013, Bergling released his fourth single off the album, "Addicted to You", which reached number 5 in Australia, with vocals from Audra Mae, who also sings on "Shame on Me" and "Long Road to Hell", both tracks on the album.
-Bergling also released the single "Lay Me Down", featuring vocals from Adam Lambert and guitar from Nile Rodgers.
-On 29 December 2013, Bergling debuted his new track "Dreaming of Me", featuring vocals from Audra Mae, via episode 19 of his LE7ELS podcast.
-It is unknown whether it will be released in the future.
+In December 2013, Avicii released the album's fourth single, "Addicted to You".
+It reached number five in Australia.
+It features vocals from Audra Mae, who also sings on the tracks "Shame on Me" and "Long Road to Hell".

+In December 2013, Avicii debuted his new track "Dreaming of Me", featuring vocals from Audra Mae, via episode 19 of his podcast LE7ELS.

-On 28 February 2014, Wake Me Up became the first song in history to surpass 200 million listeners on Spotify, making it the platform's most-streamed track at the time.
-The song held the top spot as the most-played track on the platform for 506 days until it was overtaken by Ed Sheeran's Thinking Out Loud in May 2015.
+In February 2014, his song "Wake Me Up" was Spotify's most-streamed song and became the first song to ever exceed 200 million listeners on the platform.
+"Wake Me Up" remained the most-streamed song on the platform for 506 days until it was overtaken by English singer-songwriter Ed Sheeran's song "Thinking Out Loud" in May 2015.